wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/practice-customer-service.md

-# Practice with Customer Service
+## Practice with Customer Service

 This practice will take you through the fundamentals of the Customer Service Hub for Microsoft Dynamics 365.
-When you complete the tasks in this practice, you'll be well along your way to helping your customers find solutions to problems with their products and services.
+After you complete the tasks in this practice, you'll be well on your way to helping your customers find solutions to issues with products and services.

 > [!NOTE]
-> Keep in mind that for the following scenarios, you must have the Customer Service Manager or Customer Service Representative role, or equivalent permissions.
-[Find out if you have the correct permissions](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/basics/view-your-user-profile)
+> For the following scenarios, you must have the Customer Service Manager or Customer Service Representative role, or equivalent permissions.
+[Find out if you have the correct permissions](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/basics/view-your-user-profile).

-Consider the following scenario.
-HCL is a professional services company and most of their profits come from the support services that they offer to their customers.
-HCL offers help desk services to their customers during normal business hours of 8 to 5.
-Additionally, they provide their preferred customers with 24-7 support,
+All the following scenarios are based on the following premise.
+HCL is a professional services company, and most of its profits come from the support services that it offers to its customers.
+HCL offers help desk services to its customers during regular business hours, from 8:00 AM to 5:00 PM.
+For preferred customers, it offers 24/7 support.

-Their preferred customers are broken down into three different levels:
+Preferred customers are divided into three levels:

-- **Gold**: Highest Priority customers with a guaranteed 15-minute response time.
+- **Gold**: These highest-priority customers are guaranteed a 15-minute response time.
-- **Silver**: Customer are guaranteed a callback from a customer service agent in 1 hour
+- **Silver**: These customers are guaranteed a callback from a customer service representative within one hour.
-- **Bronze**: Customers are entitled to 24/7 support and a 2-hour agent response time.
+- **Bronze**: These customers are entitled to 24/7 support and a two-hour response time.

-HCL has identified two areas that they would like to focus their attention on:
+HCL has identified two areas where it wants to focus its attention:

-1. Each customer service representative, should have a centralized dashboard that shows the representatives daily workloads.
-The dashboard should contain the following information.
+- Each customer service representative should have a centralized dashboard that shows the representatives daily workloads.
+The dashboard should include the following information:

-    - A list of all the open cases that they are currently assigned to them
+    - A list of all the open cases that are currently assigned to the representative
-    - A list of all the open Activities assigned to them
+    - A list of all the open activities that are assigned to the representative
-    - Cases by Origin
+    - Cases by origin
-    - Cases by Priority
+    - Cases by priority

-1. Agents can take cases from either new of existing customers.
-Agents should be able to easily identify if the customer is new or existing prior to creating a case.
+- Representatives can take cases from either new or existing customers.
+Before creating a case, representatives should be able to easily identify if the customer is new or existing:

-    - If the customer is an existing customer, they can create the case directly.
+    - If the customer is an existing customer, representatives can create the case directly.
-    - If the customer is a new client, they must first create a new record for the customer and then, create a case for them.
+    - If the customer is a new customer, representatives must first create a new record for the customer.
+They can then create a case for the customer.

-## Scenario one: Create a new account
+### Scenario one: Create a new account

-A new customer name Wendy Smith who works for Coho Consulting has just contacted HCL about the following issue:
+A new customer named Wendy Smith, who works for Coho Consulting, has just called HCL about the following issue:

-- A network backup from the previous evening has failed.
+- A network backup from the previous evening failed.

-Tasks to Accomplish in this Exercise:
+Tasks to complete for this scenario:

-- Add a new account for Coho Consulting.
+1. Add a new account for Coho Consulting.
-- Add a contact record from Dennis Smith to Coho Consulting.
+2. Add a contact record from Wendy Smith to Coho Consulting.
-- Create a new case for Coho Consulting with the following information:
+3. Create a new case for Coho Consulting.
+This case will have the following information:

     - **Origin**: Phone
-    - **Title**: Network backup Failed
+    - **Title**: Network Backup Failed
-    - **Contact**: Dennis Smith.
+    - **Contact**: Wendy Smith
-    - **Product**: leave blank
+    - **Product**: (Blank)
-    - **Entitlement**: leave blank
+    - **Entitlement**: (Blank)
     - **Priority**: High

 **Task one**: Add a new account for Coho Consulting.

-1. In the Customer Service Hub, Go to **Service**, and then select **Accounts**.
+1. In the Customer Service Hub, go to **Service**, and then select **Accounts**.
 1. On the command bar, select **New**.
 1. Fill in information about the account.
 1. Select **Save**.

 **Task two**: Add a contact record from Wendy Smith to Coho Consulting.

-1. Locate the **Contacts** table.
+1. Find the **Contacts** table.
-1. Select the **+** to add a new contact.
+1. Select the plus sign (**+**) to add a new contact.
-1. Fill the contact information into the Contact Quick Create form.
+1. In the Contact Quick Create form, fill in the contact information.
 1. Select **Save**.

-**Task three**: Create a new case for Coho Consulting
+**Task three**: Create a new case for Coho Consulting.

-1. Go to **Service** > **Cases**.
+1. Go to **Service** &gt; **Cases**.
 1. Select **New Case**.
-1. For **Case title** enter “Network Backup Failed”.
+1. For **Case title**, enter "Network Backup Failed".
-1. For **Customer** enter “Coho Consulting”.
+1. For **Customer**, enter "Coho Consulting".
-1.For **Contact** enter "Wendy Smith”.
+1. For **Contact**, enter "Wendy Smith".
-1. For **Origin** enter “Phone”.
+1. For **Origin**, enter "Phone".
 1. Select **Save**.

-## Scenario two: Create a case
+### Scenario two: Create a case
-HCL generally bills their customers based on the total amount of time an agent spends on a call.
+HCL generally bills its customers based on the total amount of time an agent spends on a call.
 The total time spent is a summary of all the activities attached to a specific case.
-It is important that all activities related to the case are documented as agents work through the calls.
+As agents work through calls, it's important that they document all activities that are related to a case.

-After doing some research, the agent identifies that the problem is because the previous day was a holiday.
-Because it was a holiday, the previous back-up media was not replaced.
-The backup will not overwrite media that was written to in the last 48 hours.
+After doing some research, the agent identifies that the customer's issue occurred because the previous day was a holiday.
+Because of the holiday, the previous backup media wasn't replaced.
+The backup job won't overwrite media that was written to in the last 48 hours.

-Since no business was conducted on that day, the agent can skip the back-up job.
+Because no business was conducted on that day, the agent can skip the backup job.

-Tasks to Accomplish in this Exercise:
+Tasks to complete for this scenario:

-- Add an incoming phone call activity from Wendy Smith to the case.
+1. Add an incoming phone call activity from Wendy Smith to the case.
-- Add a task to the case to be performed by the agent.
+2. Add a task to the case to be performed by the agent.
-- Add an outgoing phone call activity to Wendy Smith task called "Inform Dennis on Resolution".
+3. Add an outgoing phone call activity to Wendy Smith task named "Inform Wendy of Resolution".

 **Task one**: Add an incoming phone call activity from Wendy Smith to the case.

-1. Locate **Activities**.
+1. Find **Activities**.
-1. Choose **Add Phone Call**.
+1. Select **Add Phone Call**.
-1. Set the duration to 15-minutes.
+1. Set the duration to 15 minutes.
-1. Add the following notes: "Initial call from Wendy to report the discovery of a failed backup."
+1. Add the following note: "Initial call from Wendy to report the discovery of a failed backup."
 1. Select **OK**.

-**Task two**: Add a task called "Research problem" to the case.
+**Task two**: Add a task named "Research problem" to the case.

-1. Locate **Activities**.
+1. Find **Activities**.
-1. Choose **Task**.
+1. Select **Task**.
-1. Set the duration to 20-minutes.
+1. Set the duration to 20 minutes.
-1. Add the following notes: "Because it was a holiday, the previous back-up media was not replaced.
-The backup will not overwrite media that was written to in the last 48 hours."
+1. Add the following note: "Because it was a holiday, the previous back-up media wasn't replaced.
+The backup won't overwrite media that was written to in the last 48 hours."
 1. Select **OK**.

-**Task four**: Add an outgoing phone call activity to Wendy Smith task called "Inform Dennis of Resolution".
+**Task three**: Add an outgoing phone call activity to Wendy Smith task named "Inform Wendy of Resolution".

-1. Locate **Activities**.
+1. Find **Activities**.
-1. Choose **Add Phone Call**.
+1. Select **Add Phone Call**.
-1. Set the duration to 15-minutes.
+1. Set the duration to 15 minutes.
-1. Add the following notes: "Called Dennis to inform him on the Resolution".
+1. Add the following note: "Called Wendy to inform her of the resolution."
 1. Select **OK**.

-## Scenario three: Resolve a case
+### Scenario three: Resolve a case
-Once a case has been resolved, the agent needs to resolve the case.
-When a case is resolved, they need to note what they did to resolve the case.
-The time they spent working on the case activities also need to be accounted for.
+After a case is resolved, the agent needs to resolve the case.
+To resolve a case, agents must note what they did to resolve the case.
+Agents must also account for the time they spent working on the case activities.

+Tasks to complete for this scenario:

+1. Make sure all case-related activities are completed.
+2. Resolve the case.

-**Task one**: Ensure that all case related activities are completed.
+**Task one**: Make sure all case-related activities are completed.

-1. Open each activity on the Case.
-Ensure all case-related activites are complete.
+1. Open each activity on the case.
+Make sure all case-related activities are completed.
 1. Select **Mark Complete**.

 **Task two**: Resolve the case.

 1. On the command bar, select **Resolve case**.
-1. In the Resolve Case dialog box, select the **Resolution Type** list, and the select how the case was resolved.
+1. In the **Resolve Case** dialog box, in the **Resolution Type** list, select how the case was resolved.
 1. In the **Resolution** box, type a short explanation of the resolution.
 1. Select **Resolve**.

-## Scenario four: Route a case
+### Scenario four: Route a case
-HCL will need four queues that they can use to route cases for agents to work on.
-Those 4 queues are:
+HCL needs four queues that can be used to route cases for agents to work on:

 - Gold
 - Silver
 - Bronze
 - Standard

-When a new case is created the service level of the case needs to be captured on the case.
+When a new case is created, the service level must be captured on it.
 Based on the service level, the case will automatically be routed to the correct queue.
-Rules need to be created that allow the automatic routing:
+Here are the rules that must be created to do the automatic routing:

-- Route any cases with a service level of Gold to the Gold Queue.
+- Route any cases with a service level of Gold to the Gold queue.
-- Route any cases with a service level of Silver to the Silver Queue.
+- Route any cases with a service level of Silver to the Silver queue.
-- Route any cases with a service level of Bronze to the Bronze Queue.
+- Route any cases with a service level of Bronze to the Bronze queue.
-- Route any cases that do not have a service level defined to the Standard Queue.
+- Route any cases that don't have a service level defined to the Standard queue.

+Tasks to complete for this scenario:

+1. Create the queues.
+2. Create the rules.

 **Task one**: Create the queues.

-Create four Queues in the application: Gold, Silver, Bronze, and Standard.
+Create four queues in the application: Gold, Silver, Bronze, and Standard.

-1. Go to **Settings** and the select **Service Management**.
+1. Go to **Settings**, and then select **Service Management**.
-1. Choose **Queues**.
+1. Select **Queues**.
-1. 1.
-Select **New**.
+1. Select **New**.
-1. Enter the name of the Queue.
+1. Enter the name of the first queue.
 1. Select **Save**.
+1. Repeat for each additional queue you need to create.

 **Task two**: Create the rules.

-Create a routing rule that routes cases to the appropriate queue based on the service level of the case.
+Create routing rules that route cases to the appropriate queues, based on the service level of the case.

-1. Go to **Settings** and then select **Service Management**.
+1. Go to **Settings**, and then select **Service Management**.
 1. Select **Routing Rule Sets**.
 1. Select **New**.
 1. Select **Rule Case Routing**.
 1. Select **Save**.
 1. In the **Rule Items** section, select **Add Rule** to specify conditions for routing cases to a queue.
-1. In the **Rule Item** form, type a descriptive name for the rule item, for example: Gold.
+1. In the **Rule Item** form, type a descriptive name for the rule item.
+For example, type "Gold".
-1. Under **Rule Criteria**, in the If Conditions section, specify the conditions for which the case will be routed.
-For example, Case – Service Level – Equals - Gold.
+1. Under **Rule Criteria**, in the **If Conditions** section, specify the conditions that the case will be routed under.
+For example, specify "Case – Service Level – Equals - Gold".
 1. Under **Then Conditions**, specify the queue to route the case to.
-For example: Select the Gold Queue
+For example, select the **Gold** queue.
 1. Select **Save** and then **Close**.
-1. Repeat for each Queue you want to route items to.
+1. Repeat for each additional queue you need to route items to.
-1. In the **Routing Rule Set** record, select **Activate**.
+1. On the **Routing Rule Set** record, select **Activate**.

-## Scenario five: Manage a case
+### Scenario five: Manage a case

 This scenario continues the previous scenario by applying the tasks to the Coho Consulting company.
-Assume Coho Consulting has just become a gold customer with your company.
-Wendy Smith has contacted you about a printer problem she is having.
+For this scenario, assume that Coho Consulting has just become a Gold customer with your company.
+Wendy Smith has once again called HCL.
+She's having an issue with a printer that was recently installed.

-- She is having a problem with a printer that was recently installed, and a case needs to be logged into Dynamics 365 Customer Service Hub.
-- Because the company is a Gold customer, the case needs to be routed to the Gold queue.
+Because Coho Consulting is a Gold customer, the case that's created will need to be routed to the Gold queue.

-- You need to find the case and pick it so you can work on it.
+Tasks to complete for this scenario:

+1. Create the case.
+2. Route the case to the Gold queue.
+3. Work on the case.

 **Task one**: Create the case.

-1. Go to **Service** and then select **Cases**.
+1. Go to **Service**, and then select **Cases**.
 1. Select **New Case**.
-1. For **Case title** enter “Printer Issue”.
+1. For **Case title**, enter "Printer Issue".
-1. For **Customer** enter “Coho Consulting”.
+1. For **Customer**, enter "Coho Consulting".
-1. For **Contact** enter “Wendy Smith”.
+1. For **Contact**, enter "Wendy Smith".
-1. For **Origin** enter “Phone”.
+1. For **Origin**, enter "Phone".
-1. For **Service Level** enter “Gold”.
+1. For **Service Level**, enter "Gold".
 1. Select **Save**.

-**Task two**: Route the case to the Gold Queue.
+**Task two**: Route the case to the Gold queue.

-- One the Command Bar, select **Save** and the **Route**.
+- On the command bar, select **Save** and then **Route**.

 **Task three**: Work on the case.

-You need to locate the case in the Gold Queue, and Pick it so you can work on it.
+You need to find the case in the Gold queue and pick it so that you can work on it.

-1. Go to **Service** and then select **Queues**.
+1. Go to **Service**, and then select **Queues**.
 1. Select a view and a filter to see the items that you want.
-1. To see all cases from the selected queue, in the **View** list, select **All Cases in Selected Queues**.
+1. To see all cases in the selected queue, in the **View** list, select **All Cases in Selected Queues**.
-1. In the Queue list, select the **Gold Queue**.
+1. In the **Queue** list, select the **Gold** queue.
-1. Select the case or item that you want to work on, and on the command bar, select **Pick**.
+1. Select the case or item to work on, and then, on the command bar, select **Pick**.